Forgot Password

 Can solo traveler trek for Manaslu Circuit?

-It is impossible to trek solo on Manaslu Circuit.
-As Manaslu region is restricted region for trekking, at least you will require a guide with you to get special permit to trek on Manaslu region.
+It is impossible to trek solo on the Manaslu Circuit.
+As the Manaslu region is a restricted region for trekking, you will at least need to have a guide with you to get a special permit to trek in the Manaslu region.

 Reviews